firehoseio/firehose/README.md

 # What is Firehose?

-Firehose is both a Rack application and JavasScript library that makes building scalable real-time web applications possible.
+Firehose is both a Rack application and JavaScript library that makes building scalable real-time web applications possible.

 # Getting Started